Cacti/documentation/Discovered-Devices.md

 If Cacti is unable to match the device to a device template or unable to find a proper SNMP credential.

-It will put the Also if you have the automatically add to Cacti set to off the devices will also be put in this section.
+Also if you have the automatically add to Cacti set to off the devices will also be put in this section.

 The Discovered Devices section can be found by navigating to the following area.

 ![Discovered Devices](images/automation-discovered-devices-dropdown.JPG)

 Below you can see devices that have been found during the scan that did not meet a match criteria.
 You will see the IP that was scanned as well if avaliable the resolved hostname either via DNS or netbios.